 DNA101 Lab: Rainbow Gel Electrophoresisminipcr

-Practice using DNA separation technology with food coloring!
+Practice gel electrophoresis with food coloring!

 You may think that the technology used to match DNA samples, such as solving a crime by visualizing genetic fingerprints, is very complicated and can only be used to analyze DNA.
 Yet one very important DNA analysis technique, called gel electrophoresis, can actually be used to analyze many different molecules, some as simple as food coloring dyes.
 In gel electrophoresis, samples are placed in an environment where they move different distances based on their sizes and charges; differences in their movement can reveal information about the molecules themselves.

 During gel electrophoresis, an electric current is used to move charged molecules through a gel, usually made of a long sugar molecule called agarose.
 The gel acts as a sieve, such that smaller molecules move more easily through the gel and travel further than larger molecules, which experience more friction and get slowed down.
 This allows scientists to separate molecules of different sizes.
 While positively charged samples move towards the negatively charged pole, negatively charged samples move towards the positively charged pole.
 These two principles allow for comparison of the molecules present in each sample based on size and charge.